olegpidsadnyi/argo/README.rst

 ~~~~~~~~~~~~~

 In case the attribute represents a constant the value can be specified as a first parameter.
 This first parameter
 is a type of the attribute.
-If the type is not a instance or subclass of a ``halogen.types.Type`` it will
+If the type is not a instance or subclass of a ``argo.types.Type`` it will
 be bypassed.

 .. code-block:: python

-    import halogen
+    import argo
     from flask import url_for

     class Spell(object):